code-for-india/procurement-spyder/docs/Tasks.md

 ### Done

+* [Yogi and Fizer] Subscription does not work properly in openshift.
 * Check and Remove Boostrap tpl.
 * Change front end ui and update about, and description.
 * Change Location to Locations.
 Support multiple location